pdavis39/btc_predictor/README.md

 # btc_predictor
 This project uses LSTM to predict BTC prices

-This is out from the program
+This is output from the program

 ![BTC Price prediction](btc_price_prediction.png?raw=true "BTC Price Prediction")